Admissions for Applied Psychological Science MA/MS

 Requirements for Admission

-The MS/MA program in Applied Psychological Science admits students once per year in the fall of each year with an application deadline of March 1 for subsequent fall enrollment.
+The MS/MA program in Applied Psychological Science admits students once per year in the fall of each year with an extended application deadline of March 21 for subsequent fall enrollment.
 For priority application review, please submit your application by February 14.
 If you submit your application by February 14, your application fee of $40 will be waived.
 Complete applications (to be considered for admission) include the following:

 - Official Academic Transcript(s): All applicants must hold a baccalaureate degree from a regionally accredited university.
 A minimum of a 3.0 GPA on the last 60 undergraduate semester hours of letter-grade work earned before receipt of a Bachelor's (plus any previously completed graduate or professional work) is required.